telerik/blazor-docs/components/loadercontainer/appearance.md

 ![](images/loadercontainer-loader-position.png)

-## Shared with the Loader Indicator
+## Shared with the Loader Component

-The LoaderContainer utilizes the [Loader]({%slug loader-overview%}) component internally.
-Because of that the LoaderContainer and the Loader share appearance settings which you can use to style the loading indicator.
+The `LoaderContainer` utilizes the [Loader]({%slug loader-overview%}) component internally to provide the animated indicator.
+Because of that, the `LoaderContainer` and the `Loader` share appearance settings which you can use to style the loading indicator.

->caption Setup the appearance settings for the LoaderContainer
+>caption Setup the appearance settings for the LoaderContainer related to the loader animation

 ````CSHTML
 @*Customize the appearance of the LoaderContainer using the exposed parameters*@